saeid93/sponge/docs/setup-prometeus-monitoring.md

 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.13/samples/addons/jaeger.yaml
 ```
 make them loadbalancer and change the nodeport of kiali to `32001` and jeager to `31166` for persistent access.
+8. Setup this [grafana dashboard](grafana-dashboard.json) for our most used metrics

 # Minikube
 TODO